Proposed street tree renewal plans for Year 4

 For more information, please contact Ossie Martinz, Director Infrastructure, or Lucas Skelton, Manager Horticulture, on 9518 3555.

-To view street tree renewal plans for Year 2, please go to Street Tree Selection.
+To view street tree renewal plans for Year 2 and Year 3, please go to Street Tree Selection.

 Council’s horticultural team will be overseeing the delivery of the strategy using the key stages listed below:

 - Tree Assessment – qualified arborist undertake a individual assessments on each tree and vacant sites of the nominated sites.

 - Proposed Street Renewal Plan – based on the assessments, officers draft a plan for residents to review and provide feedback.